-The by-invitation Slack Listener Team is an online platform where you can engage in focussed aviation-related conversations with other listeners of the Airplane Geeks podcast, The UAV Digest, and the #PaxEx Podcast.
+The by-invitation Slack Listener Team is an online platform where you can engage in focused aviation-related conversations with other listeners of the Airplane Geeks and The UAV Digest podcasts.
 The podcast hosts hang out there as well.

 There are many opportunities to participate in conversations about aviation: on Twitter, Facebook, online forums, texting, even email.
 People have different preferences – probably you love some of these and dislike others.